About thirty years ago I realized that time could very well

 Instead the idea of discontinuous time makes it possible to explain the relativistic effect that is being used to reject the idea of simultaneity - why clocks run slower when they move faster.

-oscillation all movement has stopped due to the elastic
+universal oscillation all movement has stopped due to the

-resistance against further compression of the fabric of space.
+elastic resistance against further compression of the fabric

 As the cycle continue, the energy stored during the compression phase now makes the universe “bounce” and expand outwards along with the longitudinal waves of matter and the transverse oscillations of light as the cycle accelerate towards a state of maximum rarefaction.

-the process and force space to rebound back towards the state of
+reverse the process and force space to rebound back towards

-moving at higher speed because it must spend a larger portion
+when moving at higher speed because it must spend a larger

-then otherwise out of the 10ˉ⁴⁴ s long universal cycle of
+portion then otherwise out of the 10ˉ⁴⁴ s long universal

-oscillation in order to first accelerate and then to decelerate
+cycle of oscillation in order to first accelerate and then

-its speed in the direction of travel during each cycle of
+to decelerate its speed in the direction of travel during

 Since this acceleration and deceleration will stretch the fabric of space each cycle the force delivered from the springs and gears of a clock, or from chemical reactions will diminish in relative effectiveness the faster the system moves.